Mariana Ribeiro

 Mariana Gesteira Ribeiro (born 28 June 1995) is a Brazilian Paralympic swimmer.
 She competed at the 2020 Summer Paralympics in Tokyo, where she won the bronze medal in the 100 meter freestyle event in the S9 class.

+Ribeiro is part of the LGBTQ+ community.

 Career

 Ribeiro learned to swim at the age of ten.
 At 14, she was diagnosed with Arnold Chiari syndrome, a condition that affects the brain and nervous system.